sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 }
     {% endhighlight %}

-It's also possible to use attribute selectors to match elements with a specific attribute value prefix, suffix, or a substring by using "^", "$", "*" respectively.
+It's also possible to use attribute selectors to match elements with a specific attribute value prefix, suffix, or substring by using "^", "$", "*" respectively.

     {% highlight css %}
 /* This will select all <input> elements with a name attribute that starts with "user" and make their border red */